 Third, tables are a great way to visually represent data.
 Not only do they break up the clunky paragraphs, but they will draw the reader's eye to certain important elements of data, rather than having to read a chunk of text.

-4. Ensure your communication is succinct and clear.
+4. Ensure your communication is succinct and clear

-Documents you sent to your client will contain sensitive and important information, so you’re going to want it to be easy-to-read and accessible to them.
+Documents you send to your client will contain sensitive and important information, so you’re going to want it to be easy-to-read and accessible to them.
 Try to avoid any jargon and explain any terms that may be confusing to clients.

 Straightforward communication will also build trust with your clients.
 You don’t want your clients confused about their own advice documents!
 Keeping communication clear and free from legalese will ensure a satisfied client is confident.